trellisconnect/savvy-sdk-docs/README.md

           // - metadata
           //   - metadata.accountReferenceId - Account reference ID to use for searching Savvy.
           //                                   Currently set equal to Trellis Connection ID when
-          //                                   Trellis Client ID is overridden.
+          //                                   Trellis Client ID is provided.
           onClose: handleClose,
           },